NikKowPHP/social-brain/chapters/chapter-5.md

 In short, deep listening is not a soft skill.
 It is a biological intervention.
 You are actively changing the neurochemical state of the other person's brain, moving it from a state of threat to a state of trust.

-***Investigator's Note:*** *This discovery was a game-changer for me.
-As an Architect, I used to think of listening as the passive process of downloading data before it was my turn to speak.
-I now understand it is an active process of creating the neurochemical conditions for honest data to be shared in the first place.*
+***Investigator's Note:*** *Maria learned this the hard way.
+During a one-on-one, Leo was explaining a complex dependency issue.
+As he spoke, Maria was half-listening, but also mentally planning her next meeting and glancing at the Slack notifications on her second monitor.
+She noticed Leo's energy fade.
+He trailed off mid-sentence and said, "…anyway, it's probably not a big deal."
+The connection was broken.
+She had failed to give him the most valuable thing she possessed: her undivided attention.
+That was the day she realized deep listening wasn't a passive activity, but an active broadcast of the signal, "You matter."*

 ---
 ### **System Alert: Broadcasting Presence in a Digital World**